New York City lifting curfew early amid George Floyd protests, de Blasio says

 There were about 40 arrests citywide Friday — far fewer than previous nights — and no obvious signs of the smash-and-grab stealing that marred protests earlier in the week.

-There have been 292 officers injured during the protests since the demonstrations began in last week, according to the NYPD.
+There have been 292 officers injured during the protests since the demonstrations began last week, according to the NYPD.

+Gov. Andrew Cuomo last week walked back his criticism of NYPD police officers for using force to restrain looters and rioters, instead saying the violence against officers is "intolerable."
+The shift came a day after Cuomo slammed de Blasio and the NYPD for how they've handled the ongoing violence in the wake of Floyd's death.

 This is breaking news.
 Please check back for updates.